-To deliver a high-quality video production championship hosts must provide a sustained, symmetrical connection of at least 100 Mbps, dependable QoS, and at least one dedicated wired Internet connection.
+To deliver a high quality video production, we require 50 Mbps sustained upload speed with dependable QoS, dedicated to one wired Internet connection.
 This will connect to a Ubiquiti gateway appliance to route the network to our equipment.
-Tupelo remote support staff utilizes Jump Desktop to diagnose and troubleshoot equipment once on site, therefore, this connection must allow remote support access.
-It is extremely important that network configuration be addressed early in the planning process; prior streaming from a venue does not guarantee success.
-Our team will arrive one day prior to the event to test network connectivity.
+Support staff utilizes TeamViewer to diagnose and troubleshoot our equipment once on site, therefore, this connection must allow TeamViewer access.
+It is extremely important that the IP network be addressed early in the planning process.
+Our team will arrive a day or two prior to the event to test network connectivity with WBD/Turner Sports.
 An IT representative from the host venue should be available on site at this time, but must be available by phone to work through any issues during setup and throughout the event.
-Additional planning discussion and advance configuration between Tupelo and your IT team is strongly encouraged.